 An Inspector Calls: Key Quotes and Their Significance

 J.B.
 Priestley's An Inspector Calls is a masterclass in dramatic irony and social commentary, using carefully chosen dialogue to expose the hypocrisy and moral failings of the Birling family.
-Understanding the key quotes within the play is crucial to grasping its central themes of social responsibility, class inequality, and the consequences of individual actions.
-This article delves into some of the most significant quotes from the play, exploring their context and revealing their deeper meanings.
-We'll unpack their relevance to the play's overall message, examining how they contribute to Priestley's powerful critique of Edwardian society and its enduring relevance today.
+Here's the thing — understanding the key quotes within the play is crucial to grasping its central themes of social responsibility, class inequality, and the consequences of individual actions.
+This article walks through some of the most significant quotes from the play, exploring their context and revealing their deeper meanings.
+We'll unpack their relevance to the play's overall message, examining how they contribute to Priestley's powerful critique of Edwardian society and its enduring relevance today The details matter here..

 Introduction: Setting the Stage for Social Commentary